- It can cost around $50,000 to hire just one software engineer. Experienced engineers will have a yearly salary averaging $148k.

 Our advice: Focus on finding and validating your product-market-fit before building the team.
 Being able to afford a team doesn’t necessarily mean that’s the best route forward.
 At this stage, the product and business will likely change, and the earlier on you hire an in-house team, the less flexible you can be with your vision.
 If you want to keep your options open, don’t be Uber, be Kylie.

-Our founder has been a part of each, and every one of these scenarios before, and Get It Built was started with the guiding principle that building profitable businesses using technology is better than building venture capital dependent businesses.
+Having experienced each of these scenarious first hand, our founder started Get It Built with the guiding principle that building profitable businesses using technology is better than building venture capital dependent businesses.
 Our advice is for profit-focused rather than valuation-focused businesses.
-Get It Built is here to create paths for different types of technology businesses.
+We are here to create paths for different types of technology businesses.
 This is the story we are here to facilitate.

 Not ready, but interested in learning more?
 Sign up to learn more about what it takes to build great software products.